NicholasYe/NicholasYe_CV/index.md

 - Developing Linux environment and invoking OpenCV library on Raspberry Board.
 - Designing expansion board with the aim of making use of all IO pin.
 - Powered by Python/C++, on Raspberry Pi 4B and Arduino Board.

+### **3. Wireless charging device of electric vehicles with SiC MOSFET** `Apr.2021 - Apr.2022`
+A power electric project aiming at taking part in National Undergraduate Training Program for Innovation and Entrepreneurship.

+- _**Honorable award(Province competition)**_<br>
+- Programming microcontroller to generate PWM and SPWM waves to drive SiC MOSFET at a high frequency.
+- Implement a wireless communication module into the STM32F407 microcontroller.
+- Powered by C, on STM32F407 board.

 ### **4. Patent of Portable Breathe Assisting Apparatus (Pending)** `Sep.2021 - Jan.2022`
 A breathe assisting apparatus which provides oxygen to patients and suctions of patients.